-Wannabe singer Melanie (Sally Anne Balaam) is instantly won over by the mod cons in Bono’s house, all controlled by a Hi-Tech computer that he has affectionately nicknamed ‘S.E.X.Y’.
-After Melanie becomes the latest notch on the Zorro bedpost, the hypersexual Bono leaves her to visit his friend Jane – a high class prostitute – in an attempt to talk Jane into a threesome.
+Wannabe singer Melanie (Sally Anne Balaam) is instantly won over by the mod cons in Bono’s house, all controlled by a hi-tech computer that he has affectionately nicknamed ‘S.E.X.Y’.
+After Melanie becomes the latest notch on the Zorro bedpost, the hyper-sleazy Bono leaves her to visit his friend Jane – a high-class prostitute – in an attempt to talk Jane into a threesome.

 Bono and Jane appear to be close pals who regularly make the point of involving each other in their bedroom romps.
 “Ok, let’s go slaughter your lamb” says Jane, knowingly.
 Melanie herself proves to be a fast mover and invites a female friend over to Bono’s house then ends up in bed with her.